 The power of subconscious mind is becoming more evident as researchers learn more about the brain.
 Experts claim that your life reads like a printout of your subconscious belief programs.
-Even though it is consciousness that we are aware of, it is the unconscious mind operating beyond our awareness that really runs the show.
+Even though it is consciousness that we are aware of, it is the nonconscious mind operating below our level of awareness that really runs the show.

-People over six years old operate on 'auto-pilot' or from unconscious levels of mind at least 95% of the time.
-Younger children rarely use conscious processes at all.
+People over six years old operate on 'auto-pilot' from unconscious levels of mind at least 95% of the time.
+Younger children rarely use conscious processes at all even though it may seem like they do.
 Their brain wave patterns are primarily associated with hypnosis and pre-sleep, making them very suggestible to programming based on what they are taught and what they observe.
-Unless consciously noticed and changed, these programs control their beliefs and most of their actions for the rest of their lives.
+Unless consciously noticed and changed, these programs control our beliefs and most of our actions for the rest of our lives.